Resources for food insecurity and education services.

 The quantity and quality of food available to you greatly impacts your health and well-being.
 During this pandemic, a strong immune system is especially essential.
-A healthy, balanced diet protects against illness, including COVID-19.
+A healthy, balanced diet protects against illness.
 Our community helps individuals satisfy this most basic human need with fuel to promote a healthier future.
 Visit these sites for help with hunger:

 Pottstown Cluster of Religious Communities